Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Rebound**
-| Once per round, should the Ranger's ranged attack be dodged or parried, it can ricochet at a target adjacent to the first.
+| Once per round, should the Ranger's ranged attack be dodged or parried, it can ricochet to a target adjacent to the first.
 The ricochet attack inherits the same number of successes as the original.
-If the original target was adjacent to the wall, the ricochet may instead target it a second time.
+If the original target was adjacent to a wall, the ricochet may instead target it a second time.
 An attack cannot ricochet more than once.

 Rank 3
 ~~~~~~